hbowie/practopian-v3/commonplace-book/Myths are stronger than anyone could have imagined.md

 Title: Myths are stronger than anyone could have imagined

-Tags:   art, cultural evolution

 Featured: false